How to Market Your Medical Practice – Part 1

 The typography you select plays a critical role in how your brand is perceived.
 To choose the right fonts:

-Should My Logo Include an Icon?
+Should my Logo Include an Icon?

-- Adaptability: Your brand and logo may evolve.
+- Adaptability: your brand and logo may evolve.
 Consider future changes in your practice that might influence the relevance or appropriateness of an icon.

 The Evolution of Your Brand